-Champions League winners Liverpool face Europa League holders Chelsea in the final of the UEFA Super Cup on Wednesday night, the Premier League rivals set to do battle for the first European silverware of the new season.
+Champions League winners Manchester City face Europa League holders Sevilla in the final of the UEFA Super Cup on Wednesday night, as the two teams do battle for the first European silverware of the new season.

-Previously a two-legged tie, the competition is now a one-off showpiece occasion and ahead of the clash we’ve decided to revisit the history of the UEFA Super Cup.
+Ahead of the clash in Athens, we’ve decided to revisit the history of the UEFA Super Cup.

-Here are five of the best UEFA Super Cup games ever.
+Five of the best UEFA Super Cup games ever:

 Ajax 6-1 Milan, 1973

-The inaugural fixture saw European champions Ajax face Cup Winner’s Cup winners AC Milan in a two-legged encounter, with the first leg hosted at the San Siro.
+The inaugural fixture saw European champions Ajax face Cup Winner’s Cup winners AC Milan in a two-legged encounter, with the first leg taking place at the San Siro.

 Hosted at the start of the calendar year rather than it’s current place at the start of the new season, the Italian side secured a narrow first-leg victory courtesy of a Luciano Chiarugi goal and headed to Amsterdam protecting a slender 1-0 lead.

-Just a week later, the contest could hardly have been different.
-Ajax thrashed the visitors 6-0 on home soil, the Dutch side having six different goalscorers in an emphatic win.
+Just a week later, the contest could hardly have been more different.
+Ajax thrashed the visitors 6-0 on home soil, with the Dutch side having six different goalscorers in an emphatic win.

 Galatasaray 2-1 Real Madrid (Golden Goal)